 When sitting on so much clutter it’s an uphill grind to doing anything big or small.

-- Clean up your environment where you have to complete your task and anything else that’s sitting heavy on your brain.
+Clean up where you have to complete your task and anything else that’s sitting heavy on your brain.

 Step #3: Prioritize and Commit to Only What’s Important